-Measurement of blood pressure in the office should follow the guidelines established for nondiabetic individuals: measurement in the seated position, with feet on the floor and arm supported at heart level, and after 5 min of rest.
+Measurement of blood pressure in the office should be done by a trained individual and follow the guidelines established for nondiabetic individuals: measurement in the seated position, with feet on the floor and arm supported at heart level, after 5 min of rest.
+Cuff size should be appropriate for the upper arm circumference.
 Elevated values should be confirmed on a separate day.
-Because of the clear synergistic risks of hypertension and diabetes, the diagnostic cut-off for a diagnosis of hypertension is lower in people with diabetes (blood pressure ≥130/80) than those without diabetes (blood pressure ≥140/90 mmHg) (130).
+Because of the clear synergistic risks of hypertension and diabetes, the diagnostic cutoff for a diagnosis of hypertension is lower in people with diabetes (blood pressure $\geq 130/80$) than in those without diabetes (blood pressure \geq 140/90 mmHg) (160).

-Home blood pressure self-monitoring and 24-h ambulatory blood pressure monitoring may provide additional evidence of "white coat" and masked hypertension and other discrepancies between office and "true" blood pressure, and in studies in nondiabetic populations, home measurements may better correlate with CVD risk than office measurements (131,132).
+Home blood pressure self-monitoring and 24-h ambulatory blood pressure monitoring may provide additional evidence of "white coat" and masked hypertension and other discrepancies between office and "true" blood pressure, and studies in nondiabetic populations show that home measurements may better correlate with CVD risk than office measurements (161,162).
 However, the preponderance of the clear evidence of benefits of treatment of hypertension in people with diabetes is based on office measurements.